 - North American

-Now, it is important to point out that just because these companies may offer marijuana users better rates than the competition, that does not mean that they are always the best marijuana life insurance companies to choose.
+Now, we should point out that just because these companies may offer marijuana users better rates than the competition, that does not mean that they are always the best marijuana life insurance companies to choose.

-If you have no pre-existing medical issues and you simply smoke marijuana for recreational use, then you will most likely have the option of any type of policy that you want, including traditional fully underwritten term and whole life, including no medical exam options.
+Suppose you have no pre-existing medical issues and you smoke Marijuana for recreational use.
+In that case, you will most likely have the option of any policy you want, including traditional, fully underwritten term and whole life, including no medical exam options.

 Some Health Issues